 Accounting software is available to help organise your finances, it uses a template to layout everything in an easy format and some programmes even have the ability to send out invoices to clients, which makes your business look much more professional.

 Another crucial area to consider even from the beginning, making sure you freelancing business is insured can be a make or break situation.
 Having professional indemnity insurance means that if a client decided to take any legal action against you, you would have the financial backing to battle the claim legally.
 A client may not be happy with the work produced, find the work plagiarised or think that the work has damaged their business, either way, the insurance will help with all the heavy lifting and spare you from the majority of hours put into the legal proceedings.
 Not having insurance means that you would have to pay any legal fees and put your own hours into protecting your career, which has the potential to ruin your business.
+It also worth have a data recovery tool available in case any essential work documents are lost during an emergency or problem.

 Sometimes you’ll find yourself going the extra mile for a client, spending additional hours working for them or just putting in extra time to earn a bit extra.
 It’s important to take time off to reenergise, it’s easy to become stressed and burnout whilst being self-employed, you’re more likely to work slowly and to a poorer standard if you’re working more.
 Taking a day or two off from work can really help with refreshing your approach to current work, so as important as it is to keep clients happy, make sure you’re also happy with the level of work your offering.